paralab/treu-web/index.md

 <img src="./images/uou.jpg" alt="campus" width="820" />

-## What is  Trust and Reproducibility of Intelligent Computation ?
+## Trust and Reproducibility of Intelligent Computation

 Trust and Reproducibility of Intelligent Computation engages students in research practices that emphasize trust and reproducibility in the [OAC](https://www.nsf.gov/div/index.jsp?div=OAC) priority areas of High-performance Computing (HPC), Machine Learning (ML), and Computer Networking.